galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 >
 > **{% icon question %} Questions**
 > - Which biological questions are addressed by the tutorial?
-> - Which bioinformatics techniques is important to know for this type of data?
+> - Which bioinformatics techniques are important to know for this type of data?
 >
 > **{% icon objectives %} Objectives**
 > - The learning objectives are the goals of the tutorial
 > - They will be informed by your audience and will communicate to them and to yourself what you should focus on during the course
-> - They are single sentence describing what a learner will be able to do once they have done the tutorial
+> - They are single sentences describing what a learner should be able to do once they have done completed tutorial
-> - You can use the Bloom's Taxonomy to write effective learning objectives
+> - You can use Bloom's Taxonomy to write effective learning objectives
 >
 > {% icon requirements %} Requirements
 > - [Galaxy introduction]({{ site.baseurl }}/topics/introduction/)
 >
 > {% icon time %} Time estimation: '1H'
 >
 {: .overview}